Philip-robinson/django-test/README.md

 ```

-The odd thing about this code really is that the Jsonparser is very fussy
+The odd thing about this code really is that the JsonParser is very fussy
-about what it will process, it likes:-
+about what it will process and will not preocess the results of a database
-* It only process dictonaries
-* It won't proccess query results, so theu have to be converted into a list
+query directly, so these query results need to be convered to simple lists
-of dictionaries.
+dictionaries.

-but these can now be accessed at
+These view can now be accessed at
 * __http://localhost:8000/shares/api/shares__
 * __http://localhost:8000/shares/api/prices/id_ where id should be replaced
 by the id of the relevant share.